 Construction of the new Hartland Consolidated School – 1950

-The new school would remain the home of Primary thru Grade 8 students until the end of the 1967-1968 school year.
+The new school would continue as the home of Primary thru Grade 8 students until the end of the 1967-1968 school year.

 Hartland Consolidated School – Elm Street

 As noted by Hartland School Superintendent Harold E. Carson in his 1954 report, “Three new pieces of playground equipment, an outside basketball court and an ice skating area are worthy of your attention.
 The Hartland School District Committee and Hartland P. T. A. deserve much credit for this development.”

 The items above and other new equipment added to the school’s playground provided recess entertainment for many years.

 Hartland Consolidated School Playground